Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Should one process a database exceptions
     - Should settings be kept in a separate storage (shared prefs in data->domain->presentation) CurrentTimeForecastFragment
-        - geoLocator = WeatherForecastGeoLocator(viewModel)   //TODO Is this instantiating correct ?
         - What can be moved out of it and how ViewModel
         - Try turning AndroidViewModel into ViewModel